SoftwareHeritage/swh-docs/docs/index.rst

 * :ref:`architecture-overview` → get a glimpse of the Software Heritage software architecture
-* :ref:`mirror` → learn what a Software Heritage mirror is and how to set up one
 * :ref:`Metadata workflow <architecture-metadata>` → learn how Software Heritage
   stores and handles metadata
-* :ref:`Keycloak <keycloak>` → learn how to use Keycloak,
-  the authentication system used by |swh|'s web interface and public APIs

 Data Model and Specifications
 -----------------------------